 Welcome.
 Thank you for choosing to work with me.
 Please take a moment to read through this form which will provide you with some basic information about who I am, how I work, and what you can expect therapy to look like with me.
 Please feel free to ask me questions about the

 counselling process at any time.
-Yu have the right to withraw your consent to counselling at any time.
+You have the right to stop your participation in counselling at any time.

 If you agree to begin counselling as described, please electronically sign this consent form on your Jane profile.
 If you prefer, you can come to your appointment and discuss any questions you may have, and decide then if you would like to go ahead.